shandysawyer/t-sql-logger/docs/best practices.md

 			@log as logger.logger_tab_tran,
 			@log_text nvarchar(4000);

-		exec logger.log_information 'Executing', @obj_name, @params;
+		-- log that our procedure has started exec logger.log_information 'Executing', @obj_name, @params;

 		-- begin our unit of work
 		begin transaction;

-		-- here we need to log with a different method than normal -- the data is passed out of the log_tran_debug procedure and is collected into the table variable insert into @log exec logger.log_tran_debug 'Do intensive work here', @obj_name, @params;

-		-- simulate error
-		select 1/0;
+		-- logger has specific transaction methods that returns a dataset to be inserted into a logging table variable.
+		-- table variables live outside of transactions and the log information won't be lost should any operations fail. insert into @log exec logger.log_tran_information 'Transaction started', @obj_name, @params;

+		-- do important business work
+		insert into test_table select 1, 'Test';
+		set @log_text = 'Inserted ' + convert(varchar(10), @@rowcount) + ' row(s) into test_table in transaction';
-		insert into @log exec logger.log_tran_debug 'Do more intensive work here', @obj_name, @params;
+		insert into @log exec logger.log_tran_debug @log_text, @obj_name, @params;

+		-- complete our unit of work
 		commit transaction;

-		-- this will move the data accumulated from the table variable into the logger_logs table exec logger.log_tran_finalize @log;
+		-- this will flush all accumulated logger calls in the table variable into the logger_logs table exec logger.log_tran_finalize @log;

-		exec logger.log_information 'Finished', @obj_name, @params;
+		-- log that the procedure has finished exec logger.log_information 'Finished', @obj_name, @params;
 	end try
 	begin catch